 What software testing was performed?

-The majority of testing that was conducted within the development of Memori was directly related to the applications ability to meet a particular requirement.
+The majority of testing that was conducted within the development of Memori was directly related to the application’s ability to meet a particular requirement.
 Originally, this involved a lot of black & white box testing to ensure that particular changes occurred correctly and that it did not occur by accident.
 This was practical in discovering a major bug in relation to the database, as it did not correctly update a field but it did update the object itself.

 In addition to this, a combination of usability and robustness testing was used to ensure that potential functionality within the system was performed correctly.
 But in order to ensure that this is consistent, a large amount of robustness testing was required.
 This lead to the implementation of strict data validation to ensure that all anomalies entered were spotted and dealt with appropriately.